All Episodes

 And that's great for the creation of jobs so that Americans can prosper and get their house in a nice neighborhood and have a safe car and a new car and a vacation and take their kids to Disney.

-You know, and all the oh, you're looking at, I mean, you wait till you go to Disney.
+You know, and all the, oh, you're looking at, I mean, you wait till you go to Disney.

-Oh, you're gonna take Liam to Disney.
+Oh, you're going to take Liam to Disney.

 Liam is going to go to Disney.